ashishguptaiitb/chrome-extn-clipboard-to-url/how-to-install.md

 ---
 title: Install Google Chrome extension to open doc site URLs
-description: Open published help article corresponding to a copied file path in one-click.
+description: Open the help article corresponding to a copied file path with one click.
 ---

 # Install